Norman Schwarzkopf Jr.: Rise to General

-Disgruntled by the treatment of Vietnam veterans in the United States after the war, Schwarzkopf considered leaving the military but ultimately decided to stay in the hope of fixing some of the problems encountered by the military during the war.
+Disgruntled by the treatment of Vietnam veterans in the United States after the war, Schwarzkopf considered leaving the military.
+He was especially unsettled by the Army War College investigation that had demonstrated a severe erosion of adherence to the army's officer code of "Duty, Honor, Country".
+The report, entitled Study on Military Professionalism, had a profound influence on Army policies.
+Schwarzkopf ultimately decided to stay in the hope of fixing some of the problems encountered by the military during the war.
 He underwent surgery at Walter Reed Army Hospital shortly after his return from Vietnam to repair longstanding back problems exacerbated by parachute jumps.

 Between 1970 and 1983, Schwarzkopf took on a number of different assignments.
 Promoted to colonel, Schwarzkopf volunteered for an assignment in Alaska, and in late 1974 became deputy commander of the 172nd Infantry Brigade at Fort Richardson, Alaska.
 In 1975, Col Schwarzkopf served as Commander of Troop E, 1st Squadron, 1st Cavalry Regiment, at Fort Wainwright, AK.
 Subsequently, in October 1976, he moved to Fort Lewis, Washington, to command the 1st Brigade of the 9th Infantry Division, where he impressed his division commander, Major General Richard E. Cavazos.
 The two frequently hunted together and developed a close friendship.
 Having been very successful in improving the combat readiness of the 1st Brigade, he was nominated to receive his first star as a brigadier general.
 His promotion ceremony occurred at Fort Lewis shortly after he had relinquished command of the brigade.

 In July 1978, Schwarzkopf became deputy director of plans at the U.S. Pacific Command in Hawaii.
 He then served a two-year stint as assistant division commander of the 8th Infantry Division (Mechanized) in Germany.
 He returned to Washington, DC, for an assignment as director of personnel management for the Army, subordinate to the Deputy Chief of Staff for Personnel, General Maxwell R. Thurman.
 Schwarzkopf was promoted to major general.
 In June 1983, he became commanding general of the 24th Infantry Division (Mechanized) at Fort Stewart, Georgia.
 He immediately established an extremely rigorous training regimen and became well known among the troops of the command for his strict training and aggressive personality.